Mikhus/canvas-gauges/pages/documentation/user-guide/advanced-usage.md

 ## DOM Mutations Support In Old Browsers

 In old browsers canvas gauge may not work properly as a web-component.
-Due to a strategy of minimalistic code we were not include any polyfill for [MutationObserver](https://developer.mozilla.org/docs/Web/API/MutationObserver).
+Due to a strategy of minimalist code we were not include any polyfill for [MutationObserver](https://developer.mozilla.org/docs/Web/API/MutationObserver).
 So if you need to support this feature for some old platforms you have to load some polyfill for MutationObserver **before** loading canvas gauge library code.

 For example you can use [this one](https://github.com/webcomponents/webcomponentsjs) or it's [ancestor](https://github.com/Polymer/MutationObservers) (because of minimalism, despite the fact it's deprecated).